lorvsso/ninety-nine-days/src/pages/blog/milos-my-favourite-greek-island.md

 On our first day we just got the public bus from Admantas Port to Sarkiniko and back.
 It was only a 10 minute drive and the buses run every two hours and cost ~2 euros.

 For the rest of our time on Milos, we hired a moped and rode around from beach to beach - it was so much fun!!!
+It's worth noting that we could only hire one because I had an international driver's license and we met some people who had to catch buses/taxis all over because they hadn't been able to hire a moped or quad.
+If you want to know more about international driver's licenses, I wrote about them here.